 Copy editing, and other aspects of the production/printing/distributing process are handled by Springer (but the Psychonomic Society holds the copyright).
 Articles are published online within two weeks of acceptance.

 Current Editorial Team

 The current Editor is Michael Dodd and the Associate Editors are: Brian Anderson, Gideon P. Caplovitz, Meghan Clayards, Loes Van Dam, Karla Evans, Michael C. Hout, Liqiang Huang, Todd A. Kahan, Ashleigh M. Maxcey, Lisa Sanders, and Stefan Van der Stigchel.

 Information about the Search

 Nominations are now being solicited and will be considered until February 15, 2020.
 Self-nominations are welcome and encouraged.
-Please send the following via email to Penny M. Pexman, Chair, PS Publications Committee, at firstname.lastname@example.org:
+Please send the following via email to Cathleen Moore, Chair, APP Search Committee (firstname.lastname@example.org) and/or Penny M. Pexman, Chair, PS Publications Committee (email@example.com) at:

 A brief message expressing interest in the editorship

 Names and email addresses of three referees who could speak to the nominee’s qualifications for the position.
 [Note that nominees and self-nominees identified through this initial process are not obligated to follow through and accept the editorship.]